Welcome Guest (Jacksonville, FL )

 My teeth are really sensitive to hot and cold, especially the tooth that I just had filled.
 I can't even eat ice cream anymore which is my favorite dessert.
 What can I do?

-t sounds like you have generalized sensitivity from many teeth, and possibly the one you had filled recently may be the worst.
+It sounds like you have generalized sensitivity from many teeth, and possibly the one you had filled recently may be the worst.
 Let's see if we can provide some direction to help you deal with this problem.

 Tooth sensitivity is largely caused by exposure of a tooth's dentin.
 The enamel covering of the tooth is inert; that is it has no nerve supply and therefore protects the teeth from temperature and pressure changes.
-When dentin is "exposed" (most often caused by gum recession), the dentin, which contains nerve fibers, will let you know that it is responding to heat, cold or touch the only way that it knows how - by saying "ouch".
-That "ouch" can range from a twinge to downright excruciating.
+When dentin is “exposed” (most often caused by gum recession), the dentin, which contains nerve fibers, will let you know that it is responding to heat, cold or touch the only way that it knows how — by saying “ouch.”
+That “ouch” can range from a twinge to downright excruciating.

 Brushing: Sometimes Too Much of a Good Thing